curlyLasagna/OTS-Student-Documentation/README.md

 `$ mkdocs gh-deploy`

-This creates a `gh-pages` branch and pushes that branch to GitHub
+This creates a `gh-pages` branch and pushes that branch to GitHub, which is then published on GitHub Pages.
 [Click here](https://www.mkdocs.org/user-guide/deploying-your-docs/) if you want to read more information about `gh-deploy`